eestrada/pcsu/README.md

 been able to glean, there is no mention of implemention details for the utilities, only what their required behavior needs to be.
 Thus, the initial effort is to create them in Py3K.
-Implentations in other languages, such as C99 and C++11, may be added during future efforts.
+Implentations in other languages, such as Racket, may be added during future efforts.

 Taking a page from the reference implementations of the PNG and DEFLATE standards, **PCSU** is liberally licensed under the zlib